dhellmann/pymotw-3/source/atexit/index.rst

 The callbacks registered with :mod:`atexit` are not invoked if any of these conditions is met:

-* the program dies because of a signal
+* The program dies because of a signal.

-* :func:`os._exit()` is invoked directly
+* :func:`os._exit()` is invoked directly.

-* a fatal error is detected in the interpreter
+* A fatal error is detected in the interpreter.

 An example from the :mod:`subprocess` section can be updated to show what happens when a program is killed by a signal.
-There are two files involved, the parent and the child programs.
+Two files are involved, the parent and the child programs.
 The parent starts the child, pauses, then kills it.